“My mission is to make second-hand shopping and selling a slick, easy and reliable experience for all.”

 Why is Worn In Wardrobe different?

-I’d like to create flexible living wage jobs for those with caring responsibilities and other unpaid commitments, jobs that actually fit into people’s lives and bring them joy.
-If the work can be adapted so that there is the option to work from home, I will pursue this.
+Worn In Wardrobe was also borne out of my own difficulties trying to balance work and motherhood.
+My aim is to create flexible living wage jobs for those with caring responsibilities and other unpaid commitments.
+Jobs that actually fit into people’s lives and bring them joy.